jupyterhub/jupyterhub/docs/source/reference/services.md

 - `oauth_client_id: str (default - 'service-$name')` -
   This never needs to be set, but you can specify a service's OAuth client id.
   It must start with `service-`.
-- `oauth_redirect_uri: str (default: '/services/$name/oauth_redirect')` -
+- `oauth_redirect_uri: str (default: '/services/:name/oauth_redirect')` -
   Set the OAuth redirect URI.
-  Required if it differs from the default proxied prefix URI, e.g. the redirect handler is not at `/$prefix/oauth_redirect`, and/or the service is not to be added to the proxy at `/services/$name` (i.e. `url` is not set, but there is still a public web service using OAuth).
+  Required if the redirect URI differs from the default or the service is not to be added to the proxy at `/services/:name` (i.e. `url` is not set, but there is still a public web service using OAuth).

 If a service is also to be managed by the Hub, it has a few extra options: